-3.2.1 Appeal Board - An Appeal Board is composed of two (2) Appeal Officers and one (1) student from the University Conduct Pool assigned by the Director of OSCCR to review an appeal.
+3.2.1 Appeal Board

+An Appeal Board is composed of two (2) Appeal Officers and one (1) student from the University Conduct Pool assigned by the Conflict Resolution Facilitator (CRF) to review an appeal.
 Two members of an Appeal Board must be present for the appeal review.

-3.2.2 Appeal Officer - A member of the University Conduct Pool who is eligible to serve on an Appeal Board.
+3.2.2 Appeal Officer

+A member of the University Conduct Pool who is eligible to serve on an Appeal Board.

-3.2.3 Business Day - A business day is defined as 8:00 a. m. - 5:00 p.m.
+3.2.3 Business Day

+A business day is defined as 8:00 a.m. - 5:00 p.m.
 Monday through Friday when the University is open for business.

-3.2.4 Conflict Resolution Facilitator (CRF) - A CRF is a staff member from or appointed by OSCCR assigned to handle a student conduct report and/or conflict resolution process.
+3.2.4 Conflict Resolution Facilitator (CRF)

+A CRF is a staff member from or appointed by OSCCR assigned to handle a student conduct report and/or conflict resolution process.

+3.2.5 Evidence

-3.2.5 Evidence - Evidence is anything outside of first-person, personal testimony that will be used, referenced, or shared with the Hearing Board/Hearing Officer by either party at the hearing (examples may include photographs, emails, screenshots, documents, reports, or audio/visual recordings.)
+Evidence is anything outside of first-person, personal testimony that will be used, referenced, or shared with the CRF/Hearing Board/Hearing Officer by either party at the hearing (examples may include photographs, emails, screenshots, documents, reports, or audio/visual recordings.)

-3.2.6 Hearing Boards - Hearing Boards are comprised of faculty, staff, and students, selected from the University Conduct Pool
+3.2.6 Hearing Boards

+Hearing Boards are comprised of faculty, staff, and students, selected from the University Conduct Pool

-3.2.7 Hearing Officer - A member of the University Conduct Pool who is eligible to serve on Hearing Boards.
+3.2.7 Hearing Officer

+A member of the University Conduct Pool who is eligible to serve on Hearing Boards.

-3.2.8 Restorative Measures - Any restorative, educational, or disciplinary measure issued as a result a student's policy violation.
+3.2.8 Restorative Measures

+Any restorative, educational, or disciplinary measure issued as a result a student's policy violation.
 Restorative measures are directly connected to the violation, tailored to the needs of those impacted and intended to repair any harm done.

-3.2.9 Standard of Proof - The standard of proof rests by the University is preponderance of evidence, whether it is more likely than not, that a violation occurred.
+3.2.9 Standard of Proof

+The standard of proof rests by the University is preponderance of evidence, whether it is more likely than not, that a violation occurred.

+3.2.10 Student

-3.2.10 Student - For the purposes of these policies, the University considers an individual to be a student when an offer of admission has been extended to any program, whether degree or non-degree seeking, for credit or non-credit.
+For the purposes of these policies, the University considers an individual to be a student when an offer of admission has been extended to any program, whether degree or non-degree seeking, for credit or non-credit.
 The University retains jurisdiction over students who take a leave of absence, withdraw, or graduate for any action that occurred prior to the leave, withdrawal, or graduation.
 In the event of serious misconduct committed while still enrolled but reported after the accused student has graduated, the University may invoke these procedures and, should the former student be found responsible for a violation of these rules, the University may revoke that student's degree.

-3.2.11 Student Conduct Report - Any document(s) that describes an alleged violation of the Statement.
-Student conduct reports may include University incident reports, investigative reports, police reports, or verbal, written, or electronic communication
+3.2.11 Student Conduct Report

+Any documentation that describes an alleged violation of the Statement.
+Student conduct reports may include University incident reports, investigative reports, police reports, or verbal, written, or electronic communication or make oral arguments on behalf of the student/ UAO representative.
+If the support person is an attorney, the student/UAO representative must notify OSCCR of this in writing at least one (1) business day before the administrative conference and/or hearing.

-3.2.12 Support Person - Students/UAO representatives may be accompanied by a support person of their choice.
+3.2.12 Support Person

+Students/UAO representatives may be accompanied by a support person of their choice.
 A support person's role is limited to providing advice to the student.
-The support person is not permitted to ask questions or make oral arguments on behalf of the student/UAO Representative.
-If the support person is an attorney, the student/UAO representative must notify OSCCR of this in writing at least one (1) business day before the hearing.
+The support person is not permitted to ask questions